Ermengarde of Anjou (died 1146): Later life

 During her marriage to Duke Alan IV of Brittany, Ermengarde repeatedly tried to become a nun, however she was continually refused due to her being married.
 It was not unusual that noblewomen would retire to a monastery in later life, but it was not common for these noblewomen to take up religious vows as Ermengarde tried to.
 By 1116 Ermengarde was living in Fontevrault Abbey, where she reputedly became a friend of her first husband's second wife, Philippa of Toulouse.
 In 1118 after the death of Philippa, Ermengarde decided to avenge her deceased friend.
 She went south from Fontevrault to the court of her former husband, Duke William of Aquitaine, where she demanded to be recognized as the rightful Duchess.
 William ignored this remarkable request.
 Accordingly, in October 1119, she suddenly appeared at the Council of Reims, being held by Pope Calixtus II, demanding that the Pope excommunicate William, oust his mistress from the ducal palace, and restore Ermengarde to her rightful place as the Duchess of Aquitaine.
 The Pope "declined to accommodate her"; however, Ermengarde continued to trouble William for several years afterwards.

-In 1121, Ermengarde and her half-brother, Fulk V of Anjou, established a Cistercian monastery in Anjou at Louroux.
+In 1121, Ermengarde and her half-brother, Fulk V, established a Cistercian monastery in Anjou at Louroux.
 The siblings signed a charter placing an endowment in the name of their father at the abbey of Ronceray in 1129, and donated gifts to the nuns.